 Sometimes giving birth can result in unexpected events that you may have felt unprepared for.
 This can leave you with questions about events that took place and it is not uncommon to be unable to remember every detail of your birth experience.

-There is no time limit on when you should access the Listening Service if you want to.
-If your labour was recent, then it may be useful to speak with your community midwife at your postnatal visit as she may be able to answer your questions.
-It is recommended you wait until your baby is a minimum of 6 weeks old to assess the service.
+There is no time limit on when you should access Birth Reflections.
+If your experience was recent, and you have gone home, it may be useful to speak with your community midwife at your postnatal visit as they may be able to answer your questions.

 The midwife can go through your notes and explain the timeline of events and help you understand why certain events happened during your labour and birth.
 This service is an information sharing service, and not a counselling service.